lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # 12. Another look at the tables - Summary

 Looking at it the other way, 1 row of the Table in stock LSDj is split into 4 in Overclocked version!
 Any modulation squished into those will let you achieve interesting results.
 At extremely high tempos its even more, so any commands you put there and loop it tightly with **"H"** commands will create an interesting result usually unique for Overclocked LSDj only!

+This guide does not represent every single possibility, but tries to make known ways clear while engaging the exploration of sound design and pushing the limits!